Indefinite Pronouns

 When we use neither, we are indicating that neither of the two possibilities is true.

-For example, Neither of the options is appealing to me.
+For example, neither of the options appeals to me.

 So, while either presents two options, neither indicates that both options are negative or not true.